fomightez/yeastmine/README.md

 - [My sequence work repository](https://github.com/fomightez/sequencework) has several useful scripts.
 Especially check the `Adjust_Annotation`, `ConvertSeq`, and `RetrieveSeq` sub-directories for scripts dealing with operations in line with the folder names.

+- [My yeast snoRNAs repoitory](https://github.com/fomightez/yeast_snornas) has a script useful for examining lists of upregulated or downregulated genes and classifying snoRNA genes present and assessing enrichment.

 Evaluation
 ----------